Foxboro native comes full circle with hometown screening of his short film

 Sulham is no stranger to adversity, though.

-He says that when he was a child, his parents struggled with substance abuse, and at just 15 years old, he began living on his own.
+When he was a child, Sulham’s parents struggled with substance abuse, and at just 15 years old, Sulham began living on his own.

 It was during these formative years that Sulham discovered his interest in video production.

-“In 5th or 6th grade, I operated the spotlights at Ahern Middle School in Foxboro.
-I loved taking the people in the shadows and bringing them into the light,” Sulham said.
+“In fifth or sixth grade, I operated the spotlights at Ahern Middle School in Foxboro — I loved taking the people in the shadows and bringing them into the light,” Sulham said.

 “I also loved making short films while I was in middle school and high school,” he added.